entitylabs/trafficmanagement/README.md

 2. All traffic lights are started with a random timer

-3. Traffic can move while signal turns from GREEN to YELLOW but is restricted when signal turns from  RED to GREEN
+3. Traffic can move while signal turns from GREEN to YELLOW but is restricted when signal turns from  RED to YELLOW